hasanalsamra/mcnodes/README.md

-# Mcnodes 0.2-beta
+# Mcnodes 0.3-beta
-More custom nodes mod for minetest.

 -- This mod adds a 3d chest, if you don't like it edit nodes.lua file and set the ChangeChest variable to 0

 -- The large chest still have some problems will be solved in the next release.

--- Large chest can be disabled by changing LargeChest variable to 0 at nodes.lua file
+-- Large chest can be disabled by changing LargeChest variable to 0 at init.lua file

 -- Auto stairs can be disabled by changing AutoStairs variable to 0 at init.lua file